 What happens to you?

-The isolation and loneliness when in a sexual relationship with a narcissist can be so completely devastating you literally change and seem to lose vital parts of yourself.
+The isolation and loneliness in a sexual relationship with a narcissist can be so devastating that you change and seem to lose vital parts of yourself.

-Being used sexually in the ways a narcissist uses and abuses is not an easy thing to accept; it’s painful, humiliating, devaluing, dehumanizing and can crush self-esteem.
+Being used sexually in the ways a narcissist uses and abuses is not easy to accept; it’s painful, humiliating, devaluing, dehumanizing, and can crush self-esteem.

 Having the natural and beautiful part of being an empath, your ability to bond with love and empathy expressed through sex and intimacy not only unreciprocated but used as a point of power and control against you can leave you feeling like it is now hard to trust.

-If any time you felt off or distance or emotionally not right during or after, maybe even sad or used these could be clues to seeing the manipulation that took place.
+If any time you felt off or distant or emotionally not right during or after, maybe even sad or used, these could be clues to seeing the manipulation that took place.